side-wave1

 The most common viral skin infections include:

-Chickenpox is a viral infection.
-It presents as red blisters which are itchy painful with a burning sensation seen on face, chest, back and is often accompanied by fever.
-Complications like pneumonia, meningitis may be seen more commonly in adults.
+• Chickenpox is a viral infection that presents as red, itchy, and painful blisters with a burning sensation.
+These are commonly seen on the face, chest, and back, and are often accompanied by fever.
+Complications such as pneumonia and meningitis are more frequently seen in adults.

-Herpes is a viral infection, contagious in nature.
-Spreads by close contact with infected person.
-It presents as burning and painful water filled blisters which on rupture forms crust.
-It is sometimes associated with fever.
-It is commonly seen on lips, inside of mouth, fingers, eyes.
-Infection is known to recur when immunity is low.
+• Herpes is a contagious viral infection that spreads through close contact with an infected person.
+It presents as burning and painful, water-filled blisters that form crusts upon rupturing.
+It is sometimes associated with fever and is commonly seen on the lips, inside the mouth, fingers, and eyes.
+The infection is known to recur when immunity is low.

-Herpes zoster is also known as shingles.
-It is caused by reactivation of chickenpox virus.
-It is commonly seen after 40 years of age.
-It Presents as painful blisters occurring on one side of the body followed by crusting.
-Scarring is more common seen in elderly patients.
-Pain occurs in the area supplied by the affected nerve.
-Sometimes pain can last longer
+• Herpes zoster, also known as shingles, is caused by the reactivation of the chickenpox virus.
+It is commonly seen after the age of 40.
+It presents as painful blisters occurring on one side of the body, followed by crusting.
+Scarring is more commonly seen in elderly patients.
+Pain occurs in the area supplied by the affected nerve and can sometimes persist for an extended period.

-Hand Foot Mouth (HFM) disease is a viral infection which is contagious by nature.
-It is commonly seen in children, but can also be seen in adults.
-It presents as multiple water filled painful blisters seen on hands, feet, buttocks, elbows and mouth.
-HFM is associated with fever.
-Typical healing begins in 4 to 5 days.
+• Hand, Foot, and Mouth (HFM) disease is a contagious viral infection commonly seen in children but can also affect adults.
+It presents as multiple painful, water-filled blisters on the hands, feet, buttocks, elbows, and mouth.
+HFM is often associated with fever.
+Typical healing begins within 4 to 5 days.

-Molluscum contagiosum is a skin infection caused by a virus of the same name.
-It produces benign, raised bumps, or lesions, on the upper layers of your skin.
-The small bumps are usually painless.
-They resolve without treatment and rarely leave scars.
-The length of time the virus lasts varies for each person, but the bumps can remain from 2 months to 4 years.
+• Molluscum contagiosum is a skin infection caused by a virus of the same name.
+It produces benign, raised bumps or lesions on the upper layers of the skin.
+The small bumps are usually painless, resolve without treatment, and rarely leave scars.
+The duration of the infection varies, with the bumps lasting anywhere from 2 months to 4 years.

-Warts are raised bumps on your skin caused by the human papillomavirus (HPV).
-Although warts generally aren’t dangerous, they can be uncomfortable, potentially embarrassing, and contagious.
-They can also be painful.
+• Warts are raised bumps on the skin caused by the human papillomavirus (HPV).
+Although generally not dangerous, they can be uncomfortable, contagious, and potentially embarrassing.
+Some warts can also be painful.

-Measles, or rubeola, is a viral infection that starts in the respiratory system.
-It still remains a significant cause of death worldwide, despite the availability of a safe, effective vaccine.
+• Measles, or rubeola, is a viral infection that starts in the respiratory system.
+It remains a significant cause of death worldwide despite the availability of a safe and effective vaccine.
 A widespread skin rash is a classic sign of measles.
-This rash can last up to 7 days and generally appears within 14 days of exposure to the virus.
-It commonly develops on the head and slowly spreads to other parts of the body.
+This rash can last up to 7 days and typically appears within 14 days of exposure, starting on the head and gradually spreading to the rest of the body.

-Since the mode of transmission of viruses can vary, it follows that one must keep not just physical contact hygiene in mind but also respiratory hygiene.
+Since viruses can be transmitted through different modes, it is important to maintain not just physical contact hygiene, but also respiratory hygiene.

 A dermatologist may diagnose viral skin infections through a physical examination, medical history, and sometimes, laboratory tests such as skin biopsies or cultures.